c-dilks/spin13/README.md

  - code and data are found in ../scalers for rellum and in ../polar for polarization
  - rellum root files are rtree.root and counts.root; polarization root file is pol.root
  - spin and "bXing kicked" status are read from ../scalers/counts.root
- - building spin release copies the root files into the spin directory; instead you can run "ln_rootfiles" in this directory to link the required root files if you have ../scalers and ../polar

 Data set reduction